What defines classic literature?

 This is a must-read precisely because most people are shockingly lacking in wilderness survival skills—as 13-year-old Brian, the MC, was when his plane crashed, leaving him stranded and alone in the Canadian wilderness with only a hatchet.
 See how he learns to adapt and survive.

-As someone moderately versed in survival skills, I can attest that the techniques he uses are true to life, and reading this story will make you better prepared for your own survival should you find yourself in a simiilar fix.
+As someone moderately versed in survival skills, I can attest that the techniques he uses are true to life, and reading this story will make you better prepared for your own survival should you find yourself in a similar fix.

 What about the movie?